rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 In machine learning analogy, incentive mechanisms are effectively loss functions that steer the behaviour of subnet miners towards desirable outcomes.

-Miner earnings are dependent on their loss value, hence the miners are incentivized to act in ways that minimize such loss value.
+**Miner** earnings are dependent on their **loss value**, hence the miners are incentivized to act in ways that minimize such loss value.
 Furthermore, competition between subnet miners will drive the miners to seek optimal strategies within the given subnet incentive landscape.

 A subnet incentive mechanism, when running optimally on a subnet, will continuously produce high quality results because the subnet miners and subnet validators are incentivized to do so.